cogentcore/core/docs/content/render.md

 **Rendering** is the process of converting [[widget]]s (or other sources, such as SVG) into images uploaded to a window.
 This page documents low-level [[architecture]] details of rendering.

+On all platforms except web, the core rendering logic is pure Go, with cgo used for pushing images to the system window.
+On web, we use HTML canvas, as discussed later.

 The overall flow of rendering is:

 * Source (SVG, `core.Scene`, etc) -> `Painter` (`render.Render`) -> `render.Renderer` (`image.Image`, SVG, PDF)